nadiaholmquist/archiso-pbp/README.md

 Check out the [FAQ](./FAQ.md) for common issues you may encounter.

 ## Building
-Building the image is fairly straightforward, install `archiso` and the qemu packages if you need them, then clone this repository and run `build.sh` as root.
+Building the image is fairly straightforward, install `archiso`, `multipath-tools`, and the qemu packages if you need them, then clone this repository and run `build.sh` as root.

 If all goes well, an `.img` file will be placed in the `out` directory, and should be ready to be written to an SD card or USB stick.